lsst-sqre/sqr-011/index.rst

-LSST Data Management uses a number of technical communication and documentation platforms to address our needs, with the SQuaRE team leading the management (and development, when necessary) of these platforms.
+LSST Data Management uses a number of technical communication and documentation platforms to address our needs, with the SQuaRE team often leading the management (and development, when necessary) of these platforms.
 Each platform addresses a specific niche of audience (DM, Project or our science community), synchronicity (real-time, asynchronous, or broadcast), and task (e.g., work ticketing, documenting designs, manuals).